-To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for about 2 seconds.
+To stop the warning beeper, press and hold any one of the six control buttons (WP SET, MODE, ID SET, or ID No., +, or -) for more than 2 seconds.

+To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for more than 2 seconds.
 If this occurs, head for shore and turn the engine OFF.
-See page 187 for instructions and cautions.
+See page 226 for instructions and cautions.

 Continuing to ride with low oil pressure can cause serious engine damage.
+(ARX1500T3DX)

-(1) low oil pressure indicator(2) WARNING lamp
+(1) low oil pressure indicator (2) WARNING lamp

-Engine Cooling Water Temperature Indicator
+High Engine Cooling Water Temperature Indicator

-The engine cooling water temperature indicator (1) and the WARNING lamp (2) flash and the warning beeper sounds when the engine cooling water is over the specified temperature.
+The high engine cooling water temperature indicator (1) and the WARNING lamp (2) flash and the warning beeper sounds when the engine cooling water is over the specified temperature.
 The engine automatically slows to prevent damage.

-To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for about 2 seconds.
+To stop the warning beeper, press and hold any one of the six control buttons (WP SET, MODE, ID SET, ID No., +, or -) for more than 2 seconds.

+To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for more than 2 seconds.
 If this occurs, head for shore and turn the engine OFF.
-See page 186 for instruction and precautions.
+See page 224 for instruction and precautions.